eonist/eonist.github.io/_posts/2017-07-16-The-Holy-grail-of-swift-animation.md

 3. Next step, distance is 71, acceleration is 7.1, which added to vx makes it 26.1.
 The x position becomes 55.1.
 4. Next step, distance is 44.9, acceleration is 4.49, and vx becomes 30.59.
 The x position is then 85.69.
 The thing to note is that the acceleration on each frame becomes less and less as the object approaches its target, but the velocity continues to build.
-It’s not building as rapidly as it was on pre- vious frames, but it’s still moving faster and faster.
+It’s not building as rapidly as it was on previous frames, but it’s still moving faster and faster.
 After a couple more steps, the object goes right past the target to an x position of around 117.
 The distance is now 100 – 117, which is –17.
 A fraction of this gets added to the velocity, slowing the object down a bit.

 ```